spiral/docs/docs/en/advanced/storage.md

 Once you've configured your component, you can start using it.

-If you are using the Spiral Framework, the manager is already configured.
+If you are using a Spiral application, the manager is already configured.
 You can get it from [the container](../framework/container.md) or via [dependency injection](../framework/container.md#dependency-injection).